Friday, December 17, 2021

 Beyond looking into the mirror at ourselves, we probably notice some dead branches in the people and community around us.
 Again, eyesores that might make us wonder if all is well…or if all will ever be well again.

 Nature, and particularly the billions of cicadas that came out to play in 2021, are reminding us that flagging is necessary, a normal part of life’s hum.
 It brings about new life, both for the tree and the insect world.
-Flagging helps shed stuff that needs to let go of, dropped to the ground.
+Flagging helps shed stuff that needs to be let go of, dropped to the ground.
 And that seemingly dead branch that has fallen is actually bringing new life through the cicada it carries to its burrowing spot in the soil.

 And this process of flagging is not bothered by the mega-quick Instagram/Twitter speed of our current world.
 In social media time, the dead branch would fall off and sprout new life in seconds.
 Our personal and societal flagging that will bring new life and new ways may be on a much longer time course, like our cicada relatives.
 Well, hopefully not a full 17 years…